 Let’s talk about the journey

 Initially, 2020 started like every other year for the last 20 years we have been in business.
 Conventions, marketing, and a kick-ass work schedule entertaining in the fair and festival industry.
 By the end of January, we knew our work commitments, and we were ready to fill in our calendar with fun travels.

 Fairs in faraway places like Montana, North Dakota, and Texas reached out to us.
 Our schedule was fast and tight, without a lot of room for error.
 Consequently, good planning and logistics are imperative.
 We were grateful and excited to be on the road soon.

 Robb and I welcomed the New Year in St. Augustine, one of our favorite cities.
-Trolling around the alleys, unique shops, and sipping sangria are some of our favorite ways to spend the days.
+Trolling around the alleys, finding unique shops, and sipping sangria are some of our favorite ways to spend the days.
 However, as much as we love this little town, we found it too crowded for us over the holidays.

 Over the next five weeks, our itinerary included:

 - Galveston, TX

 This schedule was just the beginning.

 You are probably wondering: why in the world would we go to Illinois and Washington DC in the middle of January?
 We ask ourselves the same questions.
 The answer, in short, is work.
 Nobody wants to be camping in an RV in Springfield in -3 degrees, much less be driving in icy weather.
 Thankfully, our stay in Illinois was short, sweet, and quite profitable.

 Next on our calendar was the Washington Auto show, 14 days in downtown Washington DC.
 The weather cooperated, our event was successful and we were ready for downtime before our March gig in South Texas.
 Our grandkids, Mason and Maeve gave us some much-needed love, and off we went, back to the road.